-Pursuant to the Kaken License Agreement, Kaken is required to make an upfront payment to us of \$15.0 million.
+Pursuant to the Kaken License Agreement, Kaken made an upfront payment to us of \$15.0 million.
 In addition to the upfront payment, we are entitled to receive up to an aggregate of approximately \$65.0 million (at exchange rates in effect on the date of the Kaken License Agreement) upon the achievement of specified milestones related to the development, regulatory approval and commercialization of tildacerfont in Japan, including the achievement of specified net sales thresholds, if approved.
 Kaken has agreed to pay us a non-creditable, non-refundable specified purchase price for each unit of Company-manufactured product supplied to Kaken for commercial sale.
 In addition, we will also be entitled to receive a royalty for each unit of non-Company manufactured product sold equal to a range of double-digit percentages up to the mid-twenties based on annual net sales of tildacerfont in Japan.
 Both the purchase price for each unit and the royalty rate are subject to reduction in certain circumstances as specified in the Kaken License Agreement.
-Kaken's obligation to pay royalties will continue for ten years after the first commercial sale in Japan or, if later, until the expiration of regulatory exclusivity of tildacerfont or the expiration of the last valid claim of a Company-licensed patent covering tildacerfont in Japan (the Royalty Term).
+Kaken's obligation to pay royalties will continue for ten years after the first commercial sale in Japan or, if later, until the expiration of regulatory exclusivity of tildacerfont or the expiration of the last valid claim of a Company-licensed patent covering tildacerfont in Japan (the "Royalty Term").

-We have agreed to supply Kaken's clinical drug supply requirements of tildacerfont pursuant to a clinical supply agreement that the parties will enter into within ninety days of the effective date of the Kaken License Agreement.
+We have agreed to supply Kaken's clinical drug supply requirements of tildacerfont pursuant to a clinical supply agreement that the parties plan to consummate.
 During the Royalty Term, we have agreed to supply Kaken's requirements of tildacerfont pursuant to the Kaken License Agreement and a commercial supply agreement to be entered into by the parties, though Kaken may procure alternate suppliers.
 Following the Royalty Term, Kaken at its option may continue to purchase Company-manufactured tildacerfont at a purchase price equal to our manufacturing cost plus a low double-digit administrative fee.